micropython/micropython/docs/rp2/pio.rst

 * nop : assembles to mov y and y; used for providing extra-delay

+In addition to the 9 instructions and 1 pseudo-instruction, we also have some meta-instructions which are as follows:

+* wrap : allows us to loop automatically without a jmp instrcution; used to jmp straight to .wrap_target

+* wrap_target : target label used with .wrap instruction to jump to a particular point of code

+* word : used to store a 16-bit raw value instruction

+* label : instruction offset of label used with jmp instruction

+The pioasm functions have a common pattern:

+<instruction> (side<side_set_value>)([delay_value>])

+where:

+<instruction> : is 1 of the 9 assembly instructions

+<side_Set_value> : value applied to side_set pins where we can set one or more
+                   pins at the time another instruction runs

+<delay_value> :  value in clock-cycles to be delayed after the completion of
+                 an instruction

 To understand the use of these instrcutions we can take the pio_1hz example for a sinple understanding.
 Below is the code of pio_1hz.py for reference.